TTLabs/EvaporateJS/README.md

 * **aws_url**: default='https://s3.amazonaws.com', the S3 endpoint URL.
 If you have a bucket in a region other than US Standard, you will need to change this to the correct endpoint from this list: http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region.
 For example, for 'Ireland' you would need 'https://s3-eu-west-1.amazonaws.com'.
 * **aws_key**: default=undefined, the AWS Account key to use.
 Required when `awsSignatureVersion` is `'4'`.
 * **awsRegion**: default=undefined, the AWS region to use, for example, 'us-east-1'.
 Required when `awsSignatureVersion` is `'4'`.
-* **awsSignatureVersion**: default='2', Determines the AWS Signature signong process version to use.
+* **awsSignatureVersion**: default='2', Determines the AWS Signature signing process version to use.
 Set this option to `'4'` for Version 4 signatures.
 * **cloudfront**: default=false, whether to format upload urls to upload via CloudFront.
 Usually requires aws_url to be something other than the default
 * **s3Acceleration**: default=false, whether to use [S3 Transfer Acceleration](http://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html).
 * **xhrWithCredentials**: default=false, set the XMLHttpRequest xhr object to use [credentials](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/withCredentials).